davidgroves/dnssrc/README.md

 I strongly recommend the [kdig](https://www.knot-dns.cz/docs/latest/html/man_kdig.html) utility from the [knot-dns](https://www.knot-dns.cz/) team.

 To get all the features, you will likely have to build a modern version from source.
-The version that could be install from distribution packages on Ubuntu 23.10 didn't have edns-client-subnet support, nor support for DNS over QUIC.
+The version that could be install from distribution packages on Ubuntu 24.04 and Debian 12 didn't have edns-client-subnet support, nor support for DNS over QUIC.
+Debian Unstable (sid) has support though in `knot-dnsutils`.

 For full support, I recommend installing at least version 3.2 from [knot-dns's github](https://github.com/CZ-NIC/knot), and when you configure it use `./configure --enable-quic=yes`